andrasq/node-docs/node-timers.md

 The latest node (tested v5.10.1) is in many cases faster than node-v0.10.42 (but not all), and the advantage of `qtimers` over native has been greatly reduced.

+Between v0.10.42 and v5.10.1, \*\* marks the better of the two.
+Note that this is not always the best.

 ### Basics

 Closures and function calls underlying it all